advis61/OracleOfDereth/README.md

 The Copy / Text / CSV / JSON buttons export whatever the filter is currently showing.

+Click Add to Favorites to add to the Favorites list.
+Click Send to send your quest flags to Advis Eveldan to add to the master list.

 Unlike the hand-curated lists elsewhere in the plugin, this one was assembled with AI assistance and may contain errors.

+### Favorites

+Set up your own list of quests.
+Set order with up or down arrows.

 ### John Tracker